 Key components of human rights management

-Munich Re Group has committed to observing its duty of care on human rights along the entire value chain, and to respect internationally recognised human rights.
-To this end, we have developed a due diligence process that covers the key components of human rights due diligence:
+Munich Re has committed to observing its duty of care on human rights along its value chain, and to respect internationally recognised human rights.
+To this end, we developed the following processes for human rights due diligence compliance in 2018, and these have been reviewed each year since then:

 - Commitment of the Board of Management to respect human rights